mwittig/pimatic-solarview/README.md

 TODO
 ----

-Suggestions for improvements or feedback (correspondence in Deutsch or English) will be highly appreciated.

 There are a few things I am planning to add in the short term:

 * Add support for additional meter points, for example, for an additional power meter to monitoring the in-house consumption of solar energy.
-* Currently, the update cycles also runs at night.
+* Currently, the update cycles also run at night.
 This could be limited to daylight hours even though the load caused by the update cycles should be fairly low.
 * Possibly add localized names for attributes if this is supported by pimatic.